-If you're a makeup wearer, chances are you've Googled how to prevent it looking cakey.
-No matter the price tag, type of coverage or if it was dreamed up by a world-renowned celebrity makeup artist, pretty much all foundation collects in fine lines and pores eventually.
-While we're no longer averse to skin texture — it's entirely normal and natural — that hasn't stopped TikTok's beauty content creators from inventing new ways to apply foundation for a smooth finish that looks believable.
+If you wear makeup, chances are you've Googled how to prevent it looking cake-y.
+No matter the price tag, level of coverage, or if it was dreamed up by a world-renowned celebrity makeup artist, pretty much all foundation collects in fine lines and pores eventually.
+While we're no longer averse to skin texture — it's entirely normal and natural — that hasn't stopped TikTok's beauty creators from inventing new ways to apply foundation for a smooth finish that looks believable.

-Not long ago everyone was into creating their own BB cream, mixing foundation, moisturiser and highlighter (it works and I'm totally convinced).
-Then came the rainbow contouring hack, which TikTokers claimed would be the only trick you'd ever need for glowing skin all year round.
-Ahead of spring, when you might choose to pare back the coverage a little, it's all about being your own alchemist and combining your skincare with your makeup for a natural-looking, lightweight result.
+Not long ago, everyone was into creating custom BB cream, mixing foundation, moisturizer, and highlighter (it works, I'm totally convinced).
+Then came the rainbow-contouring hack, which TikTokers claimed would be the only trick you'd ever need for glowing skin all year round.
+Ahead of spring, when you might choose to pare back the coverage a little, it's all about being your own alchemist, combining your skin care and makeup for a natural-looking, lightweight result.

-I've interviewed countless makeup artists over the years and one thing many of them agree on is that blending skincare and makeup can be a game-changer.
-I often give my face a spritz with a hydrating toner to help my concealer go on smoothly and I know that makeup artist and Max Factor UK ambassador Caroline Barnes likes to enhance the glow of makeup using a facial oil.
-Recently, TikTok's beauty enthusiasts have enlisted one very specific skincare product: polyglutamic acid serum.
+I've interviewed countless makeup artists over the years and one thing many of them agree on is that blending skin care and makeup can be a game-changer.
+I often give my face a spritz with a hydrating toner to help my concealer go on smoothly and I know that makeup artist Caroline Barnes likes to enhance the glow of makeup using a face oil.
+Recently, TikTok's beauty enthusiasts have enlisted one very specific skin-care product: polyglutamic acid serum.

-Beauty pro Kylie Larsen recently went viral for mixing her foundation with The Inkey List's Polyglutamic Acid, $23.
-She said that the trick is "smoothing and hydrating" and makes her skin "look like a filter", going on to explain that those with dry skin would also benefit from a squeeze of the serum while applying foundation.
-Like all intriguing TikTok hacks, it wasn't long before other makeup wearers decided to give it a go, like Monique aka @skinfiltrator.
+Beauty pro Kylie Larsen recently went viral for mixing her foundation with The Inkey List's Polyglutamic Acid.
+She said, the trick is "smoothing and hydrating" and makes her skin "look like a filter," going on to explain that those with dry skin would also benefit from a squeeze of the serum while applying foundation.
+Like all intriguing TikTok hacks, it wasn't long before other makeup wearers decided to give it a go, like Monique (a.k.a. @skinfiltrator).
 Her video has also amassed thousands of views and she, too, is sold.
 "Came out flawless!
 Felt like butter," she captioned her post.

 So what actually is polyglutamic acid?
-Essentially, it's a souped up version of hyaluronic acid.
-"Polyglutamic acid, like hyaluronic acid, is a humectant that chemically attracts water molecules," dermatologist Dr Hadley King recently told R29.
-"It forms a hydrogel film on the surface of the skin that prevents water from evaporating," Dr King continued.
+Essentially, it's a souped-up version of hyaluronic acid.
+"Polyglutamic acid, like hyaluronic acid, is a humectant that chemically attracts water molecules," dermatologist Hadley King, MD recently told R29.
+"It forms a hydrogel film on the surface of the skin that prevents water from evaporating," Dr. King continued.
 "Its occlusive property means that it helps the skin retain moisture."
-In other words, it keeps hydration under lock and key, which, with the cold weather still clinging on, makes it something of a skincare saviour.
+In other words, it keeps hydration under lock and key, which, with the cold weather still clinging on, makes it something of a skin-care savior.

-Happily, polyglutamic acid isn't as under the radar as it once was and all manner of beauty brands are jumping on board.
-As I tend to splurge on foundation, I decided to opt for a cheaper polyglutamic acid to mix with Charlotte Tilbury's Beautiful Skin Foundation, $65.
+Happily, polyglutamic acid isn't as under the radar as it once was, and many beauty brands are jumping on board.
+Charlotte Tilbury's new Magic Serum Crystal Elixir also contains the ingredient, alongside brightening vitamin C and oil-reducing niacinamide.
+As I tend to splurge on foundation, I decided to opt for the cheaper polyglutamic acid to mix with Charlotte Tilbury's Beautiful Skin Foundation.

-On the back of my hand I pumped a little foundation and followed with an equal amount of polyglutamic acid serum, mixing the two together with the end of my foundation brush.
-I have to admit that I panicked a little.
+On the back of my hand, I pumped a little foundation and followed with an equal amount of polyglutamic acid serum, mixing the two together with the end of my foundation brush.
+I have to admit, I panicked a little.
 The two products just didn't want to join forces and ended up a curdled mess!
 In the name of Beauty In A Tik, I persisted — and actually, I'm quite glad I did.
 Surprisingly, the concoction applied smoothly over my skin and totally changed the consistency of the foundation, which I find a bit too heavy on its own.
-I was impressed by both the coverage (lightweight yet substantial enough to cloak my acne scars) and the luminosity.
+I was impressed by both the coverage — lightweight, yet substantial enough to cover my acne scars — and the luminosity.
 My skin was glowing in all the right places.

 Wary of the initial pilling on the back of my hand, I monitored my makeup throughout the day.
-Usually, after a good eight hours of wear, I'd have dabbed my under-eyes and smile lines — areas where my foundation always ends up — countless times but I can honestly say that there was no need.
+Usually, after a good eight hours of wear, I'd have to dab my under-eyes and smile lines — areas where my foundation always ends up creasing — countless times, but I can honestly say that there was no need.

-I think this is down to a combination of two things: the polyglutamic acid is so hydrating (supposedly 10 times more so than hyaluronic acid) that it plumped out and ironed away my dehydration lines.
+I think this comes down to a combination of two things: Polyglutamic acid is so hydrating (supposedly 10 times more so than hyaluronic acid), so it plumped out and ironed away my dehydration lines.
 Then there's the coverage.
-I've found that thicker foundation textures can often make pores and creases more visible throughout the day but as the polyglutamic acid diluted my base, I didn't face any of those annoying gripes.
+I've found that thicker foundation textures often crease throughout the day, but as the polyglutamic acid diluted my base, I didn't face any of those annoying gripes.
 A little serum goes a long way, too.

-This series has taught me that there are so many TikTok makeup hacks which are useless, like using lube as primer (really) and applying foundation with a jade roller (don't even bother).
+This series has taught me that there are so many TikTok makeup hacks which are useless, like using lube as primer and applying foundation with a jade roller (don't bother).
 But I can't deny that this one works to make foundation look perfectly natural.
-So when I want to tone down my makeup coverage, I won't invest in a BB cream or a tinted moisturiser.
+This spring, when I want to tone down my makeup coverage, I won't invest in a BB cream or a new tinted moisturizer.
 This is just as good and it has incredible skincare benefits.

 Polyglutamic acid wins.